NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 ------------------

 A module can be composed of other modules.
-In this case the first plays the *parent* role while the seconds play the role of the *children*.
+In this case the first plays the *parent* role while the seconds play the *children* role.

 The NethGui framework has two concrete types of composition: the List and the Controller.
 The concept of *Composite* module is outlined in